Metalworking Machines - Metal Saws (Hot)

 - Keep floor around saw clean and free of oil and grease.

-- Ensure that the saw has a start/stop button within easy reach of the operator.
+- Make sure that the saw has a start/stop or emergency button within easy reach of the operator.

 Also refer to Abrasive Wheels for additional information.